floooh/floooh.github.io/_posts/2017-12-10-z80-emu-evolution.md

 ### Opcode Fetch

 This reads the next opcode byte from memory, and decodes it.
-Usually this takes 4 clock cycles, the first 2 clock cycles for the memory read, and the last 2 clock cycles for internally decoding the instruction.
+Usually this takes 4 clock cycles, the first 2 clock cycles perform a memory read to get the next opcode byte, and the last 2 clock cycles are used for decoding the opcode byte.
 Since the address bus is unoccupied during those final 2 ticks, it is used for a 'memory refresh operation' (which I'm currently ignoring in the emulator).

 The CPU pins look like this for each clock cycle (XX means 'active'):